Co-operative economics: Socialism and anarchism

 Utopian socialists feel socialism can be achieved without class struggle and that cooperatives should only include those who voluntarily choose to participate in them.
 Some participants in the kibbutz movement and other intentional communities fall into this category.

 Co-operative commonwealth

-In some Co-operative economics literature, the aim is the achievement of a Co-operative Commonwealth; a society based on cooperative and socialist principles.
-Co-operative economists – Federalist, Individualist, and otherwise – have presented the extension of their economic model to its natural limits as a goal.
+In some co-operative economics literature, the aim is the achievement of a co-operative commonwealth, a society based on cooperative and socialist principles.
+Co-operative economists – federalist, individualist, and otherwise – have presented the extension of their economic model to its natural limits as a goal.
+The term "co-operative commonwealth" came into more-general use due to Laurence Gronlund's popular 1884 book, The Cooperative Commonwealth.